Musk takes 9% stake in Twitter to become top shareholder

 Shares of other social media firms, including Meta Platforms and Snapchat owner Snap Inc, were also trading higher on the news.

-(Reporting by Nivedita Balu and Eva Mathews in Bengaluru; Editing by Anil D'Silva)
+(Reporting by Nivedita Balu, Eva Mathews, Akash Sriram and Praveen Paramasivam in Bengaluru; Editing by Anil D'Silva)